paulovigne/lab-docker-k8s/README.md

 Follow the official Hashcorp instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), choose one of available instructions corresponding to your operacional system.

 # Complete the credentials file
-Get you aws credentials and insert intro `creds.txt` file:
+Get your aws credentials and insert intro `creds.txt` file:

 ```sh
 [default]